Know Yourself Better: Diverse Object-Related Features Improve Open Set Recognition: Study

-The results are shown in Table~\ref {table-toy-osr}.
+The OSR results are shown in Table~\ref {table-toy-osr}.
 The AUROC in E2 is higher than E1 with all three detection methods.
-Similar to the finetuning experiments in Table~\ref {tab-shape} that the AUROC values of the E1 model are not $50\%$, which means the E1 model encodes some shape features, which are however less effective than those in E2.
 Since the E2 model can classify red rectangles and red circles, it can then be safely believed to discriminate blue circles and blue rectangles well.
-Moreover, the results in Table~\ref {table-toy-osr} vary greatly between detection methods.
-We think MSP and norm are more tolerant to the noises and redundancy in the representations.
+However, the AUROC values of the E1 model are not $50\%$, which means the E1 model encodes some shape features, which are for sure less effective than those in E2.
+It aligns with the results in Table~\ref{tab-shape} that the finetuned model on top of the E1 linear2 outputs can still distinguish shapes to some distance ($62\%$).
+Moreover, the results in Table~\ref {table-toy-osr} vary greatly between the detection methods.
+We think MSP and norm methods are more tolerant to the noise and redundancy in the representations.

-In summary, we can verify our hypothesis that encoding more discriminative features in the representations can increase OSR.
-Moreover, we can discover multiple aspects during these experiments that can affect this goal.
-First, the models can be biased towards the color.
-More generally, the models can be biased towards textures than shapes \cite{geirhos2020shortcut}, especially when they are sufficient for correctly classifying the inliers.
-Second, these missed features can, however, be hidden in the early layers.
-But early-layer representations are noisy and semantically ambiguous when the datasets become complex.
-Therefore, approaches to enable the models to output more diverse features and encode them in the representations that are semantically meaningful are essential for OSR.